Siege of Belgrade (1456): Naval battle

+Ottoman assault

-But Mehmed II was not willing to end the siege and after a week of heavy bombardment, the walls of the fortress were breached in several places.
-On July 21 Mehmed ordered an all-out assault that began at sundown and continued all night.
+Infuriated by the failure on the Danube, Mehmed ordered his cannoneers to continuously fire upon the city walls, in preparation for a final offensive to take the city.
+The defenders responded with fire of their own, managing to kill Karaca Pasha with a cannonball.
+In the build-up to the general assault, the Ottomans launched small attacks each day, which were forcefully rejected.
+The continuous bombardment resulted in several breaches opening on the walls of the fortress.
+On July 21 Mehmed launched an all-out assault that began at sundown and continued all night.
 The besieging army flooded the city and then started its assault on the fort.
 As this was the most crucial moment of the siege, Hunyadi ordered the defenders to throw tarred wood and other flammable material, and then set it afire.
 Soon a wall of flames separated the Janissaries fighting in the city from their fellow soldiers trying to breach through the gaps into the upper town.
-The fierce battle between the encircled Janissaries and Szilágyi's soldiers inside the upper town was turning in favour of the Christians, and the Hungarians managed to beat off the fierce assault from outside the walls.
+The battle between the encircled Janissaries and Szilágyi's soldiers inside the upper town was turning in favour of the Christians, and the Hungarians managed to beat off the fierce assault from outside the walls.
 The Janissaries remaining inside the city were thus massacred while the Ottoman troops trying to breach the upper town suffered heavy losses.